 Founder & Editor-in-Chief

 Mary-Jean is the founder and and editor-in-chief of The Global Communiqué.
-Recently, she was the Senior Editor for Op-Eds at the Harvard Africa Policy Journal.
+She was the Senior Editor for Op-Eds at the Harvard Africa Policy Journal.
 Previously, Mary-Jean was an intern (and then later a contractor) at the International Criminal Court, The Hague.
 Mary-Jean is a One Young World ambassador and holds a LL.M. from the Harvard Law School and a LL.B. from the University of Pretoria.
+In 2016, she was awarded the Excellence in Media Award by the African Media Initiative for the AU Agenda 2063 Reporting category.
+In 2017, she was selected as a G20 Young Global Changer.
 She has a keen interest in exploring and analysing media narratives and is fascinated by the intersection between law and development.